 Among the host of location-based technologies, Apple’s iBeacon technology, and Google’s Eddystone beacon protocol are proving to be popular in the proximity market.
 Now, let us first understand how these two technologies impact the market.
 Introduced in 2013, iBeacon technology allows enterprises and brands to reach the target audience on their smartphones in the most seamless and contextual manner.
 Despite its many benefits, the technology encountered certain roadblocks (the need for an app, for instance) to widespread adoption across big and small businesses.

 Eddystone beacon protocol is Google’s proximity solution that helps businesses deliver similar location-based mobile experiences through the Chrome browser, thereby primarily doing away with the need for native branded apps.
 This can prove to be a huge incentive for brands, especially in today’s overly cluttered app market.
 The entire proximity ecosystem that leverages Eddystone beacons is called the Physical Web.
 Google forecasts that the Physical Web can be leveraged for a wide variety of unique and previously unseen use cases, all based on the core premise of bringing the power of the internet and web to interactions in the physical world.
 Apart from the basic differences, visible on the outside, the Eddystone protocol has many other core advantages over iBeacon technology.
-From a business as well as a consumer standpoint, the Eddystone protocol is slowly but surely becoming more impactful and user friendly.
+From a business as well as a consumer standpoint, the Eddystone protocol is fast becoming more impactful and user friendly.
 In this post, we will discuss the top ten reasons why businesses should invest in Eddystone beacons and the Physical Web over iBeacon technology.

 1. Eliminate the need for an app